Drawing Lines and Shapes in Affinity Photo | Step-by-Step (2023)

-In this blog post, we will show you how to use the different tools such as the pen tool, and available to complete such tasks in Affinity Photo.
-We will discuss in-depth about creatively and easily drawing different types of lines, and shapes, shaping the texts and embedding an image within a shape.
+We will be covering how to use different tools such as the pen tool, to draw different types of lines, and shapes, shaping the texts and embedding an image within a shape.

 Lines in Affinity Photo

 Drawing lines in Affinity Photo is simple.
-All you need to do is select the Pen tool from the Toolbar on the left side of Affinity Photo.
+All you need to do is select the Pen tool from the Toolbar on the left side.
 With this tool, you can draw any type of line that you need.

 There are three different types of lines that you can create with the Pen tool: straight, curved, and freehand.